PART 1 - PAYING FOR ADULT CARE

 or a Personal Welfare Deputy appointed by The Court of Protection).

 If capacity has been lost and no one has been appointed as above a ‘Best Interest’ decision should be made by

-    all involved, considering the five principles of the Mental Health Act 2005.
+all involved, considering the five principles of the Mental Capacity Act 2005.

 Best interest decisions

 Five principles of the Mental Capacity Act 2005;

 A presumption of capacity: A person must be assumed to have capacity unless it is established that they lack capacity.